junaid-shaikk/multithreaded-webserver/README.md

 # multithreaded-webserver
-This repository contains multiple Java implementations of a multithreaded server and client architecture using socket programming.
-Features include thread pooling, logging, exception handling, and graceful shutdown for reliable and scalable network request processing.
+This repository contains various implementations of Java servers and clients using socket programming.
+The servers demonstrate handling requests in different ways: single-threaded, multi-threaded, and with a thread pool.
+The ThreadPool Server is designed to handle high-load scenarios and can be tested using JMeter.